 During the recession, I had some well-meaning family members encourage others in my family to pull completely out of the stock market out of panic.
 Fortunately, we had some financial gurus in the family articulate to them why this is a horrible idea.
 Essentially, the idea is that markets will eventually recover.
 If you take money out as soon as there is a dip or crash you’ll miss out on the gains (aka leave money on the table).
 Keep in mind this is for a long-term strategy only.

 If you’re afraid of losing money due to a big upcoming purchase like a house, you need to plan.
 For example, take that amount you need out of the stock market a year before you buy a house, but let the rest of the money you need in the distant future to ride the market.
 Or you could keep it low-risk stocks.
 However, I am not a financial guru, so you need to ask an expert

 Want to learn more?
-Get a financial planner or adviser.
+Get a financial planner or advisor.
 There are some super smart people who can teach you some thangs.

 3. Stop letting memes dictate your science knowledge.

 My favorite meme on the Internet poses the question, “If vaccines are effective, how can they endanger vaccinated children?”
 Umm, they put children who are too young to be vaccinated at risk, right?